MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Switched Networks and Configurations.md

 # Converged Networks
-Converged networks integrate multiple types of communication services, such as voice, video, and [[data]], into a single network infrastructure.
+Converged networks integrate multiple types of [[Communication]] services, such as voice, video, and [[data]], into a single network infrastructure.
 This integration enhances efficiency, reduces costs, and simplifies management.
 Converged networks rely on a hierarchical model consisting of access, distribution, and core layers to ensure optimal performance and [[scalability]].

 ## Access, Distribution and Core Layers
 The hierarchical model of network design divides the network into three layers: access, distribution, and core.
 Each layer has distinct roles and responsibilities, contributing to the overall efficiency and [[scalability]] of the network.